avaughn271/AdmixtureBayes/README.md

 **--covariance** This is the output file from the previous step that contains the covariance matrix.

 **--result_file** (optional) The name of the output file of this step.
 No file extension is added (meaning entering "example" will produce "example" as an output file, not "example.txt" or "example.csv".).
-Default value is "posterior_distributions.csv"
+Default value is "thinned_samples.csv"

 **--burn_in_fraction** (optional) The fraction of samples to discard as a burn-in period.
 Default value is 0.5.